pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 The technical details of how to release each component are out of the scope of this RFC and could be found in the [Kuadrant components CI/CD](https://github.com/Kuadrant/architecture/pull/41) RFC.

-## Handover to QA
+## QA Sanity Check

-Probably the most important and currently missing step in the release process is the handover to the Quality Assurance (QA) team.
+Probably the most important and currently missing step in the release process is the green flagging from the Quality Assurance
+(QA) team.
 The QA team is responsible for testing the different components of the Kuadrant suite, and they need to be aware of the new version of the suite that is going to be released, what are the changes that are included, bug fixes and new features in order they can plan their testing processes accordingly.
-The handover to QA should happen once the release candidate is ready, and it's been tested by the Engineering team.
-The QA team should be notified in advance of the release, and they should be able to test the release candidate before the actual release happens.
+This check is not meant to be a fully fledged assessment from the QA team as it would be with a downstream project when it's handover to them, it's aimed to not take more than 1-2 days, and be expected to be fully automated in the future.
+This step will happen once the release candidate is ready, and it's been tested by the Engineering team.
+The QA team should be notified in advance of the release, and they should be able to assert the release candidate is ready before the actual release happens.

 There is an ideal time to hand over to the QA team for testing, especially since we are using GitHub for orchestration, we could briefly define it in the following steps: